Overview

 adviser, acting as principal for its own account or the account of an affiliated broker-dealer,

 buys from or sells any security to any advisory client.
-An agency cross transaction is
+An agency cross transaction is defined

-another person on the other side of the transaction.
+the other side of the transaction.

 Item 12 – Brokerage/Trading Practices